Skip to Main Content

 Refer to the CDHS/CTCA Joint Guidelines for the Treatment of Active Tuberculosis Disease (PDF) for appropriate dosage recommendations for the detection and treatment of tuberculosis.

-DOT Referrals to LHD
+DOT Referrals to Local Health Departments

 When a primary care physician (PCP) identifies a member with tuberculosis (TB) who is at risk for nonadherence with the treatment regimen, the PCP must fax a copy of the DOT referral form (PDF) to the local health department (LHD) TB control officer.
 A copy of the referral form must also be faxed to Health Net's public programs administrator and the participating physician group (PPG) case manager.